markand/molko/README.md

 Molko's Adventure
 =================

-This is Molko's Adventure, a solo RPG game written in C.
+This is Molko's Adventure, a 2D solo RPG game written in C11.

 Author
 ------